blackcoder41/FlappyDemo/README.md

 Flappy Bird game using libGDX.
 Forked from [FlappyDemo](https://github.com/BrentAureli/FlappyDemo) by [BrentAureli ](https://github.com/BrentAureli).

 ## Desktop
-Run this gradle run in the terminal
+Run this gradle task in the terminal
 ```
 ./gradlew :desktop:run
 ```